dgyarmati/devslashrand-dot-com/_posts/2020-07-17-python-generators.md

 ### Wrapping up

 So that's all about generators in Python for today, folks - hope you got a rudimentary picture about their devious ways, and I piqued your interest enough that you start to experiment with them a little.
-Stay tuned for the next post, where we dive a bit deeper into this very same Python feature, and remember: don't try to build a plasma cannon at home!
+Stay tuned for the next post, and remember: don't try to build a plasma cannon at home!

 ---